-RELATED PARTY TRANSACTIONS 15

-Re-imbursement of rental and variable outgoings expenses for the Company's principal place of business - Bryant Mclarty

-Amount payable to related parties:

-Trade and other payables

-Transactions between related parties are on normal commercial terms and conditions which are no more favourable than those available to other parties.
-There were no related party transactions other than those transactions identified above and key management personnel remuneration.

-EARNINGS PER SHARE

-Net (loss) attributable to members of the Company (1,925,091)(1,317,853)No. No.

-Weighted average number of ordinary shares outstanding during the year used in calculating basic earnings per share.

-Basic Earnings per Share

-Basic earnings per share is determined by dividing the loss after income tax attributable to members of the Company by the weighted average number of ordinary shares outstanding during the financial period, adjusted for any bonus elements in ordinary shares issued during the year.
+Consc 2015 \$ DLIDATED 2014 \$ ¥ Ş RELATED PARTY TRANSACTIONS Aggregate amounts of each type of transaction with directors other than directors fees are as follows: Re-imbursement of rental and variable outgoings expenses for the Company's principal place of business - Bryant Mclarty - 12,000 Amount payable to related parties: Trade and other payables - Transactions between related parties are on normal commercial terms and conditions we those available to other parties.
+There were no related party transactions other than those key management personnel remuneration.
+EARNINGS PER SHARE Net (loss) attributable to members of the Company (1,925,091) (1,317,853) Weighted average number of ordinary shares outstanding during the year used in calculating basic earnings per share.
+No. 1,517,091,538 No. 1,332,236,058 Basic Earnings per Share Basic earnings per share is determined by dividing the loss after income tax attributable to weighted average number of ordinary shares outstanding during the financial period, cordinary shares issued during the year.
+Diluted Earnings per Share Diluted earnings per share is the same as basic earnings per share as there were no potential ordinary shares. options on issue v which would be

+16a

-16b Diluted Earnings per Share
+16b

-Diluted earnings per share is the same as basic earnings per share as there were no options on issue which would be potential ordinary shares.

-AUDITOR'S REMUNERATION